webplatform/docs/tutorials/mobile_viewport/index.md

 On most touch-based mobile browsers, the '''device-width''' is 320 pixels.
 Make sure images and other fixed-dimension elements are sized accordingly.
-The screen height varies significantly among devices, and often increases in full-screen web applications that suppress the browser's native screen controls.
+The screen height varies significantly among handsets, and often increases in full-screen web applications that suppress the browser's native screen controls.

 '''Note:''' Applying a viewport has no effect on desktop browsers.
 It